tobinvanpelt/dotfiles/bundle/semicolon/Readme.md

 - when deleting a breakpoint - preserve the yank buffer
 - color pass, fail, and error results while nosetest runs
 - debug just a specific test from the quickfix window
-- expand the project to be where a .semicolon folder is residing
+- expand the project to be defines as location of a .semicolon folder

+- configure with python/ipyton or pdb/ipdb